Reben80/pretext-codespace/README.md

 ## Introduction

-This repository is dedicated to the development and implementation of PreTeXt for Kurdish Sorani, a Right-to-Left (RTL) language.
-PreTeXt is a markup language for writing mathematical and scientific textbooks, and while it was initially designed for Left-to-Right (LTR) languages, PreTeXt community are working on modifying it to accommodate RTL languages for Kurdish which will be useful for other RTL language too.
-My main goal here is provide sample that serve as a feedback so PreTeXt developers see progress.
+This repository is a testament to the ongoing effort of adapting PreTeXt, a markup language typically used for mathematical and scientific textbooks, for Kurdish Sorani, a Right-to-Left (RTL) language.
+The PreTeXt community is now working to extend its support to RTL languages, starting with Kurdish Sorani.
+The examples provided in this repository aim to serve as a constructive feedback mechanism, allowing PreTeXt developers to monitor and enhance their progress.

 ## Content of this Repository